aaron-grau/curic/rails/projects/reddit_on_rails/README.md

 `PostSub`.
 Require that a `Post` has at least one associated sub.
 Create appropriate associations between `Post`, `PostSub`, and `Sub`.

-Edit your 'Post' new/edit views to allow the user to select multiple subs via checkboxes
+Edit your 'Post' new/edit views to allow the user to select multiple subs via checkboxes.

 * Structure your HTML form to upload an array of `sub_ids` nested under `post`
 * Update the `PostsController#post_params` to accept an array of `sub_ids`